A monoidal Grothendieck construction for $\infty$-categories: Introduction

 \subsection{Relation to other work}

-Our approach is inspired by \cite{MV}, and specifically lemma 3.9 therein, namely the observation that the coCartesian fibration $\coCart\to \Cat$ is cartesian, which drives our construction; see also \cite[Proposition 6.10]{haugchu}.
-We make some comments about the differences between our version and the $1$-categorical version of these statements from \cite{MV}: \begin{itemize} \item While theorem \ref{thm : microcosm} has some content $1$-categorically, the formalism of $\infty$-operads and symmetric monoidal $\infty$-categories makes it essentially rigged to work - see the proof of \cite[Proposition A.2.1.]{hinichrect} that we mentioned earlier.
+Our approach is inspired by \cite{MV}, and specifically Lemma 3.9 therein, namely the observation that the coCartesian fibration $\coCart\to \Cat_\infty$ is cartesian, which drives our construction; see also \cite[Proposition 6.10]{haugchu}.
+We make some comments about the differences between our version and the $1$-categorical version of these statements from \cite{MV}: \begin{itemize} \item While \Cref{thm:microintro} has some content $1$-categorically, the formalism of $\infty$-operads and symmetric monoidal $\infty$-categories makes it essentially rigged to work - see the proof of \cite[Proposition A.2.1]{hinichrect} that we mentioned earlier.
 We only mention it in detail for convenience, and also to have access to the details in the later parts of the document; \item In \cite{MV}, the authors also deal with the case where the base category $\C$ has no monoidal structure.
-We do not know how to incorporate that in our setting in a way which is nontrivial \emph{and} does not rely on $(\infty,2)$-categorical technology which is not easy to access yet. \item For the same reason (lack of some needed $(\infty,2)$-categorical technology), we do not provide a statement about the symmetric monoidal $(\infty,2)$-functors $\Cat_\infty\to \widehat{\Cat}_\infty$, only their underlying symmetric monoidal $(\infty,1)$-functors.
-Such an extension would be very interesting, for example it would allow us to say more about \emph{lax} symmetric monoidal functors, as opposed to strong ones (in the terminology of \cite{MV}, morphisms of pseudomonoids in the $(\infty,2)$-category $\Cat_\infty$, as opposed to morphisms of monoids in the underlying $(\infty,1)$-category). \end{itemize}
+In that case, one can compare algebras in the category of functors for the pointwise/cartesian monoidal structure to algebras in the category of cocartesian fibrations for the pullback/cartesian symmetric monoidal structure.
+We do not know how to incorporate that in our setting in a way which is nontrivial \emph{and} does not rely on $(\infty,2)$-categorical technology which is not easy to access yet. \item For the same reason (lack of some needed $(\infty,2)$-categorical technology), we do not provide a statement about the symmetric monoidal $(\infty,2)$-functors (nor do we construct them as $(\infty,2)$-functors), only their underlying symmetric monoidal $(\infty,1)$-functors.
+Such an extension would be very interesting, for example it would allow us to say more about naturality of the monoidal un/straightening equivalence in \emph{lax} symmetric monoidal functors, as opposed to strong ones (in the terminology of \cite{MV}, morphisms of pseudomonoids in the $(\infty,2)$-category $\Cat_\infty$, as opposed to morphisms of monoids in the underlying $(\infty,1)$-category). \end{itemize}